 The material listed in this Section (Section 4.1) is undergraduate material that helps to build the foundation for graduate-level core courses described in Section 4.2 below.
-In the Preliminary Examination, students are examined on material from two graduate-level core course sequences (Section 4.2).

 4.1.1 Mechanics Area